 The Matching period starts in February.
 If you have already sent your application in before this month, you will receive your invitation in February.

-The module should be completed as early as possible and before August 2023 (exact date will be announced soon) at the latest.
+The module should be completed as early as possible and before August at the latest.
 Please note: the completion of the Online Matching module is not connected to the application procedure.
 Only after you have completed the Matching module and once you have been unconditionally admitted to the programme, we can finalise your registration for Linguistics.